amogorkon/justuse/README.md

  `utils = use(use.URL("https://raw.githubusercontent.com/PIA-Group/BioSPPy/7696d682dc3aafc898cd9161f946ea87db4fed7f/biosppy/utils.py"),
             hash_value="95f98f25ef8cfa0102642ea5babbe6dde3e3a19d411db9164af53a9b4cdcccd8")`  # no chance with classical imports

- `np = use("numpy", version="1.21.0rc2", hash_value="3c90b0bb77615bda5e007cfa4c53eb6097ecc82e247726e0eb138fcda769b45d", auto_install=True)` # inline installation of packages and importing the same package with different versions in parallel in the same code - most people wouldn't even dream of that!
+ `np = use("numpy", version="1.21.0rc2", hash_value="3c90b0bb77615bda5e007cfa4c53eb6097ecc82e247726e0eb138fcda769b45d", modes=use.auto_install)` # inline installation of packages and importing the same package with different versions in parallel in the same code - most people wouldn't even dream of that!

 Thanks to the *default* keyword argument, it is also easy to simplify the rather clumsy optional import usecase like